 The General Data Protection Regulation (GDPR) restricts how personal data may be processed by a data controller.
 In particular, personal data may not be used for a purpose incompatible with the purpose for which the data was initially collected.

-Typically, this arises following a request from An Garda Síochána or another law enforcement body for disclosure of information containing personal data.
-Such requests are common in sectors such as financial services and insurance, although it is up to each company to handle such requests in a legally compliant manner.
+Typically, this may arise following a request from An Garda Síochána or another law enforcement body for disclosure of information containing personal data.
+Such requests are not uncommon in sectors such as financial services and telecommunications, although it is up to each company to handle such requests in a legally compliant manner.

-The most important thing to know is that you are under no obligation to comply with a request if it is made under Section 41(b) of the Data Protection Act 2018.
-However, the catch is that if you choose to comply with such a request in full or in part, you bear the risk as the data controller.
+The most important thing to know is that, unless there is a legal obligation or a mandatory reporting requirement, you don’t have to comply with a request for disclosure of personal data under Section 41(b) of the Data Protection Act 2018.
+However, the catch is that if you choose to comply with the request in full or in part under Section 41(b), you bear the risk as data controller.
 This means being satisfied that disclosing the personal data is necessary and proportionate for the purpose of preventing, detecting, investigating or prosecuting criminal offences.
-This places a high burden on you as the data controller, including keeping appropriate records to justify your decision and to demonstrate accountability under GDPR.
+This places a burden on you as data controller to justify the processing and keep appropriate records to demonstrate GDPR compliance.
 You also have other obligations, including transparency to data subjects, data minimisation, facilitating data subject rights, and ensuring appropriate data security.

-If information concerning particular individuals or video footage is that important for a criminal investigation, the Gardaí can (and often will) get a District Court order or even a search warrant.
-And if this is served on you, there will be a legal obligation to provide the information, and you will have protection as a result.
-Depending on the circumstances, this may be preferable to complying voluntarily with a request made under Section 41(b) and taking on the risk and potential liability of getting it wrong.
+If information concerning individuals or video footage is important for a criminal investigation, the Gardaí can and often will get a District Court order or even a search warrant.
+And if this is served on you, there will be a legal obligation to provide the specific information, and you will have protection as a result.
+Depending on the circumstances, this may be preferable to complying voluntarily with a request for disclosure under Section 41(b), and taking on the risk and potential liability of getting it wrong.